 When he's not planted in front of a screen, Eric can most often be found on the Ultimate field, the baseball diamond, solving crosswords, or with his face in a book.

-Rick Strahl is president of West Wind Technologies on Maui, Hawaii.
-The company specializes in Web and distributed application development, training and tools with focus on ASP.NET, .NET and Visual FoxPro.
-Among the tools created and sold by Rick's company are West Wind Html Help Builder, West Wind Web Store, Web Monitor and Web Connection.
-Rick has been working with Microsoft technology close to 20 years, is an ASP.NET Insider, a frequent contributor to magazines and books and speaks frequently at professional developer conferences all over the world.
-He is also co-publisher of CoDe magazine.
-For more information please visit: www.west-wind.com, contact Rick at firstname.lastname@example.org or check out his WebLog at www.west-wind.com/weblog/.
+Rick Strahl is the Big Kahuna at West Wind Technologies on Maui, Hawaii.
+The company specializes in Web and distributed application development, training and tools with focus on .NET Technologies and Visual FoxPro.
+Among the tools created and sold by Rick's company are West Wind Web Connection, West Wind Internet Client Tools, Markdown Monster, West Wind WebSurge, West Wind Html Help Builder and Web Monitor.
+Rick has been working with Microsoft technology for 25 years, is an ASP.NET MVP and Insider, a frequent contributor to magazines and books and speaks frequently at professional developer conferences all over the world.
+Please contact Rick at firstname.lastname@example.org.

-Tuvia's Fox experience dates back to the days of FoxBase and Compuserve.
+Tuvia's Fox experience dates back to the days of FoxBase and CompuServe.
 He has written for FoxTalk and has been a presenter numerous times at regional users' groups.
-Tuvia has always enjoyed expanding the capabilities of Foxpro, whether it was graphic printer drivers in the days of DOS or Web enabling the latest VFP 9 features.
+Tuvia has always enjoyed expanding the capabilities of FoxPro, whether it was graphic printer drivers in the days of DOS or Web enabling the latest VFP 9 features.

 Tuvia and his family are long time Chicago residents.
 He attended Northwestern University, and is an ordained Rabbi.
 His years at Northwestern, with its reputation for the performing arts, must have left a mark—not only is he known for his popular presentations on software development, but he frequently is a guest speaker on Jewish philosophy and teachings.